SUSTAINABLE OPERATIONS

 Water availability can vary drastically across our operations around the world.
 We conduct risk assessments at the development stage of every project to understand how to manage and mitigate any potential impacts on water.

-Our operations in Peru are located in areas of intense water scarcity along a coastal desert, so the decision was made in the early planning stages to employ reverse osmosis technology to desalinate ocean water for all water usage on site.
+Our operations in Peru are in areas of intense water scarcity along a coastal desert, so the decision was made in the early planning stages to employ reverse osmosis technology to desalinate ocean water for all water usage on site.

 Spotlights